hl2vr/hl2vr.github.io/_pages/manual.md

 ### Flashlight

-You can activate and deactivate your flashlight by pressing either controller's Use button (trigger) near or in front of your head.
+You can activate and deactivate your flashlight by pressing either controller's Use button (Trigger by default) near or in front of your head.
-Users with inside-out tracking may have better luck activating this near the front of the head where the controller is more easily tracked.
+Users with inside-out tracking (like the Quest) may have better luck activating this near the front of the face where the controller is more easily tracked.

 <br />